AaltoSciComp/scicomp-docs/triton/apps/python.rst

 -------------------------------

-`Anaconda <https://www.continuum.io>`__ is a Python distribution by Continuum Analytics.
+`Anaconda <https://www.continuum.io>`__ is a Python distribution by Continuum Analytics (open source, of course).
 It is nothing fancy, they just take a lot of useful scientific packages and put them all together, make sure they work, and do some sort of optimization.
 They also include most of the most common computing and data science packages.
 It is also all open